LLNL/shroud/docs/struct.rst

     nitems = var%get_nitems()
     items => var%get_items()

+Likewise, the setter will require an argument of the same rank as the *dimension* attribute.

 ..
 XXX array members in struct char name[20]    s.name = None   will add set to '\0'